obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/Using Obsidian as a TTRPG Campaign Manager.md

 Hosted by [[Josh Plunkett|Joshua Plunkett]].

 Looking for the perfect TTRPG Campaign Manager?
-Looks no further.
+Look no further.

 Obsidian.md is free and has a whole heap of plugins that are designed to turn this simple note taking tool into a Campaign Manager that offers the same functionality as other common tools such as Realm Works, World Anvil, etc.